 Absolutely—Monteverde is a must if you’re craving a break from the beach, cooler mountain air, incredible birdwatching, and unforgettable hiking.

 Monteverde is truly my favorite spot in Costa Rica.
 Tucked away in the mountains, it offers stunning scenery, way less people than the more crowded areas, and a slower, more authentic pace of life.
-From cloud forest hikes to wildlife encounters—you’ll never run out of things to do in Monteverde.
+From cloud forest hikes to wildlife encounters—you’ll never run out of amazing things to do in Monteverde.

 More Info on Costa Rica